xXJSONDeruloXx/decky-optiscaler/README.md

-# Decky Framegen Plugin
+# Decky Optiscaler Plugin

-This plugin swaps DLSS with FSR to enable upscaling and frame generation in games without built-in FSR support.
+This plugin automates the updating, installing, and configuring of Optiscaler via game mode.

 ## Features